dotnet/runtime/Documentation/design-docs/native-hosting.md

 Every one of these hosts serve different scenario and expose different APIs.
 The one thing they have in common is that their main purpose is to find the right `hostfxr`, load it and call into it to execute the desired scenario.
 For the most part all these hosts are basically just wrappers around functionality provided by `hostfxr`.

-The proposal is to add a new host library `nethost` which can be used by native host to easily host managed components and to easily locate `hostfxr` for more advanced scenarios.
+The proposal is to add a new host library `nethost` which can be used by native host to easily locate `hostfxr`.
+Going forward the library could also include easy-to-use APIs for common scenarios - basically just a simplification of the `hostfxr` API surface.

 At the same time add the ability to pass additional runtime properties when starting the runtime through the hosting entry points (starting app, loading component).
 This can be used by the native host to:
 * Register startup hook without modifying environment variables (which are inherited by child processes)